 Last year, Chancellor Michelle Rhee announced mid-year that Principal Patrick Pope would be replaced at the end of the year by Principal Dana Nerenberg, who would manage both Hyde-Addison Elementary and Hardy.
 Since that time, a group of parents, teachers and students and members of the wider Georgetown community have protested the decision.

-Council member Jack Evans went so far as to legislate the return of Pope to Hardy.
+Council member Jack Evans went so far as to of Pope to Hardy.
 He has been mum on Stefanus' selection.

 This year, DCPS made sure to involve the community in choosing the new head of the Georgetown middle school.

 Once acting Chancellor Kaya Henderson selected a list of candidates, the Hardy principal selection team was tasked with interviewing them and providing comments back to the main office.